murillowelsi/ctal-tta-docs/pages/sample-exam–questions/question-10.md

 #### Correct Answer: b

     a.
 Is not correct.
 Multiple condition testing is the most thorough technique, but for a decision with 20 independent atomic conditions we would have to design 220 = 1,048,576 tests to achieve full multiple condition coverage, which would be impossible to finish in one month (if at all)
     b.
 Is correct.
 This is a medical, safety-critical system, whose failure or malfunction may result in death or serious injury to people.
 Therefore, it must be tested thoroughly.
-Full multiple condition coverage is impossible to achieve (see answer a), hence, MC/DC is the most reasonable choice as it is stronger than decision testing, but, compared to multiple condition testing, requires only a linear number of test cases – for example, the decision with 20 conditions requires only 21 test cases to achieve full MC/DC coverage
+Full multiple condition coverage is impossible to achieve (see answer a), hence, MC/DC is the most reasonable choice as it is stronger than decision testing, but,compared to multiple condition testing, requires only a linear number of test cases – for example, the decision with 20 conditions requires only 21 test cases to achieve full MC/DC coverage
     c.
 Is not correct.
 Decision testing is a relatively weak criterion compared to MC/DC, and so not suitable for a safety-critical system
     d.
 Is not correct.
 There is no information about API in this scenario.
 Also, this would not guarantee the thorough level of testing required for such a safety-critical system